-- iHaveit is much easier to buy and sell music. with modern looking search, find and buy functions, presented for every day users that want to quickly find and buy music, Discogs is focused on everything about a item, whereas iHaveit provides a easly to find and buy and collect function for the every day buyer and collector who does not need the words story on every item.
+- iHaveit is much easier to buy and sell music. with much simpler and modern search, find and buy functions, presented for every day users that want to quickly find and buy music, Discogs is focused on everything about a item, whereas iHaveit provides a easy to find and buy and collect function for the every day buyer and collector who does not need the words story on every item.

 - iHaveit is also much easier to add items to collections, with a much friendlier user capture experience, simply click and add

 - Discogs is mainly a 'physical music database like Wiki for Vinyl Records, CD's and cassette tape music, with a Collecting and Trading Platform, whereas iHaveit is a Music Collectors and Trading platform for all sources of physical music collecting.
 They are broadening what they sell, but is very unstructured.
 Whereas iHaveit provides a holistic music and entertainment market place and collecting platform,

 - iHaveit interviewed over 1,000 people / companies as part of the process of building the iHaveit platform.
 Users advised they desire an easier to use platform.
 The main feedback we received regarding Discogs is that users feel Discogs can be complex and is dated and in many cases can be overkill for what average collectors want or need.
 Our research showed users are seeking a simple, intuitive search, find, buy, and collection platform, which iHaveit provides.